WitchDevelops/Calculator-JS/README-template.md

 ### Useful resources

 - [CSS theme switcher using :has](https://www.youtube.com/watch?v=fyuao3G-2qg&ab_channel=KevinPowell) - This video was super helpful to understand both how `:has` selector works and how to use it to change the variables declared on the `:root` element to create a theme switcher with CSS.
-- [Frontend Masters project by Brian Holt](https://btholt.github.io/complete-intro-to-web-dev-v3/lessons/putting-it-all-together/project) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Frontend Masters project by Brian Holt](https://btholt.github.io/complete-intro-to-web-dev-v3/lessons/putting-it-all-together/project) - This is a great course overall, so highly recommend, and this lesson in particular was very helpful to consult with whenever I felt stuck with JS logic.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [Animated switch for radio buttons](https://p.bdir.in/demo/Animated-switch-for-radio-buttons-css-only/12042) - This codepen shows how to achieve smooth animation for theme toggler.

 ## Author